Index

 2022/23 | • | 1509 | 625 | 593 | 657 | 508 | 475 |

-Among men, whilst the latest rate for 2022/23 is higher than the peak between 2016/17 and 2022/23 at 962 admissions per 100,000 population (which occurred in 2017/18), the rate has increased in the last two years.
-It is likely that the relatively low level of admissions for Hull for 2020/21 is associated with the COVID-19 pandemic as there were fewer hospital admissions in general during 2020/21, although the rate for 2019/20 and 2021/22 is also relatively low.
+Among men, whilst the latest rate for 2023/24 is slightly lower than the peak in 2017/18, the rate has ben increasing since the low of 2020/21.
+It is likely that this relatively low admission rate for Hull for 2020/21 is associated with the COVID-19 pandemic as there were fewer hospital admissions in general during 2020/21, although the rate for 2019/20 and 2021/22 is also relatively low.
 The lockdowns for the pandemic commenced at the end of March 2020 so it is not expected that the rate for 2019/20 will be affected very much by the pandemic.

 Compared with benchmark